premAI-io/dev-portal/blog/2023-07-03-serve-falcon-with-fastapi-and-docker/index.md

   <meta name="twitter:image" content="./banner.png"/>
 </head>

 In this tutorial, we will walk you through the process of serving the Falcon 7B Instruction model using FastAPI and Docker.
-The complete code for this tutorial is available on our [Prem-Services github repo](https://github.com/premAI-io/prem-services/tree/main/cht-falcon).
+The complete code for this tutorial is available on [GitHub](https://github.com/premAI-io/llm-fastapi-docker-template).

 > NOTE: in order to run Falcon 7B Instruct model you will need a GPU with at least 16GiB of VRAM.
 You can use a [Paperspace Cloud](https://www.paperspace.com/gpu-cloud) virtual server or any other cloud provider or your own server with a NVIDIA GPU.

-##### If you want to just use the model for inference directly, you can use the following docker command:
+##### If you want to just use the model for inference directly, you can use our pre-built docker image like this:

 ```bash
 docker run --gpus all -p 8000:8000 ghcr.io/premai-io/chat-falcon-7b-instruct-gpu:latest